ksonod/pca-auto-white-balance/README.md

 - Python RGB data processing pipeline to convert raw mosaiced images to standard RGB images (i.e., demosaicing, AWB, color correction matrix, gamma correction, and color enhancement).
 - Matlab script to construct a color correction matrix (CCM) using [Macbeth chart](https://en.wikipedia.org/wiki/ColorChecker).

 *I am not the author of the aforementioned paper.
-I build this tool only for learning purposes.
+I have built this tool only for learning purposes.

 # How to Use